Suspected terror attack in Turkey as bomb explodes in capital Ankara

 And in 2015 and 2016, Kurdish militants, Islamic State and other groups either claimed or were blamed for several attacks in major Turkish cities.

-Justice Minister Yilmaz Tunc said an investigation has been launched into the “terror attack.”
+Justice Minister Yilmaz Tunc said an investigation had now been launched into the “terror attack.”
 “These attacks will in no way hinder Turkey’s fight against terrorism.
 Our fight against terrorism will continue with more determination,” he said.

 Police cordoned off access to the city center and increased security measures, warning citizens that they would be conducting controlled explosions of suspicious packages.

-President Tayyip Erdogan was set at 7:30 p.m. to attend the opening of parliament, which in the coming weeks is expected to consider ratifying Sweden’s bid to join NATO after Turkey had raised initial objections.
+At 7.30pm, President Tayyip Erdogan was set at 7:30pm to attend the opening of parliament, which in the coming weeks is expected to consider ratifying Sweden’s bid to join NATO after Turkey had raised initial objections.

 Turkish media reported that authorities were carrying out checks of the parliament after the blast at the ministry.
 A source told Reuters that the entrance was open but no cars were allowed through as part of the precautions.